 RESTORE BACKUP

-Restores the given database objects & data from an existing full, incremental, or differential backup; retrieving the backup files at the location pointed to by the given data source.
+Restores the given database objects & data from an existing full, incremental, or differential snapshot within a backup; retrieving the backed-up files at the location accessible through the given data source.

 Each restored object is placed in its original schema.